 - ½ teaspoon Rosemary

-- Wash, peel and cut your Kohlrabi bulb as shown.
+- Wash, peel and cut your Kohlrabi bulb.
 If your Kohlrabi leafs look healthy then you may use them for something else otherwise discard.
 Also wash peel and cut your potatoes small.

 - Place all the vegetable cubes into a pot, add the Juniper berries, cover with water and cook on medium heat for about 20 mins or until soft.
 Strain your veggies but keep the veggie stock, we will need it later.
 Discard the Juniper berries.